Quantum reading capacity: General definition and bounds: Preliminaries

 \subsection{Local operations and classical communication (LOCC)}

-A round of LOCC (or LOCC channel) between two spatially separated parties Arya Stark $A$ and Robb Stark $R$ consists of an arbitrary number of compositions of the following \cite{BDSW96,CLM+14}: \begin{enumerate} \item Arya performs a quantum instrument on her system $A$, as described in \eqref{eq:q-inst}.
-She forwards the classical output~$x$ to Robb, who then performs a quantum channel on system $R$ conditioned on the classical output $x$.
+A round of LOCC (or LOCC channel) between two spatially separated parties Alice $A$ and Bob $B$ consists of an arbitrarily large, yet finite number of compositions of the following \cite{BDSW96,CLM+14}: \begin{enumerate} \item Alice performs a quantum instrument \cite{W15book} on her system $A$.
+She forwards the classical output~$x$ to Bob, who then performs a quantum channel on system $B$ conditioned on the classical output $x$.
 This sequence of actions realizes the following quantum channel:

-where $\{\mc{E}^x_A\}_x$ is a collection of completely positive, trace non-increasing maps such that $\sum_x\mc{E}^x_A$ is a quantum channel and $\{\mc{F}^x_R\}_x$ is a collection of quantum channels. \item The situation is reversed, with Robb performing a quantum instrument and forwarding the classical output $y$ to Arya.
-Arya performs a quantum channel conditioned on the classical output~$y$.
+where $\{\mc{E}^x_A\}_x$ is a collection of completely positive, trace non-increasing maps such that $\sum_x\mc{E}^x_A$ is a quantum channel and $\{\mc{F}^x_B\}_x$ is a collection of quantum channels. \item The situation is reversed, with Bob performing a quantum instrument and forwarding the classical output $y$ to Alice.
+Alice performs a quantum channel conditioned on the classical output~$y$.
 This sequence of actions realizes the following quantum channel:

 \end{enumerate}